qyyy/2018fall-cs-master-program-info/README.md

 ## Update

 I will attend CS@UIUC in fall, 2018.
 The other admissions include CS@Columbia, CSE@UCSD, Connective Media@Cornell Tech, CS@USC and DS@USC.
-See the [summary](https://github.com/wenhanshi/2018fall-cs-master-program-info/blob/master/summary/summary.md) to my 2018-fall application.
+See the [summary](https://github.com/wenhanshi/2018fall-cs-master-program-info/blob/master/summary/summary.md) (in Chinese) to my 2018-fall application.
 Hope the docs and result are helpful to you applicants.

 by [Wenhan](mailto:wenhanshi2018@gmail.com)